grindsa/acme2certifier/docs/ejbca.md

 ```

 - api_host - URL of the EJBCA-Rest service
-- cert_file - certicate and key in pkcs#12 format to authenticate towards EJBCA-Rest service
+- cert_file - certificate and key in pkcs#12 format to authenticate towards EJBCA-Rest service
-- cert_passphrase - phassphrase to access the pkcs#12 container
+- cert_passphrase - passphrase to access the pkcs#12 container
 - cert_passphrase_variable - *optional* - name of the environment variable containing the cert_passphrase (a configured `cert_passphrase` parameter in acme_srv.cfg takes precedence)
-- ca_bundle - optional - ca certificate chain in pem format needed to validate the ejbca-server certificate - can be True/False or a filename (default: True)
+- ca_bundle - optional - ca certificate chain in pem format needed to validate the EJBCA server certificate - can be True/False or a filename (default: True)
 - username - PKI username
 - username_variable - *optional* - name of the environment variable containing the EJBCA username (a configured `username` parameter in acme_srv.cfg takes precedence)
 - enrollment_code - enrollment code